What is your Vitamin D Level?

 - Severe asthma in children

-The above conditions are just a few conditions that can be associated for sure with low Vitamin D!
-So what should you do to make sure your Vitamin D level is in a healthy range?
+So what should you do to make sure your Vitamin D level in a healthy range?
 Ask your health care provider to order a 25-hydroxy vitamin D blood test.
+Then see what your levels are, and go from there.

 I’ll be sharing information on low Vitamin D being linked to psychosis in teens, next.